FDR0903/jmp-talk/slides.md

 # Research

 ### Past
-* Chracterise, mathematically and empirically, the costs to operate on blockchains and how to interact optimally
+* Chracterize, mathematically and empirically, the costs to operate on blockchains and how to interact optimally
 <br><br>

 ### Current
-* Study and improve the design of decentralised finance
+* Study and improve the design of decentralized finance

 ---
 layout: center
 ---

 <p style="text-align: center;">
-<h2>Definition <br><br> Decentralised Finance and Decentralised Exchanges </h2>
+<h2>Definition <br><br> Decentralized Finance and Decentralized Exchanges </h2>
 </p>

 ---

-# Decentralised Finance: two parts
+# Decentralized Finance: two parts
 <br />

 ### Blockchains